Jardo72/python-graph-alg-lib/README.md

 python -m pytest -v tests
 ```

-The following command triggers the execution of the unit tests, and it also generate code coverage report in HTML format.
+The following command triggers the execution of the unit tests, and it also generates code coverage report in HTML format.
 The command also generates detailed test results in HTML format to the file `test-results.html`.
 ```
 python -m pytest --cov=graphlib --cov-branch --cov-report html --html=test-results.html tests
 ```

+The command above will only work if you have installed the corresponding PyTest plug-ins (see dependencies - TODO crossref).